glen-rock-indian-community/glenrockindiancommunity.github.io/_posts/2022-10-19-diwali-2022-program-guide.md

 > If a participant is late, the performance will continue without them.

-### Photographer - Photoberry
+### Photographer
-Photographer will setup a photobooth for personalized family pictures near the welcome booth between **7:00 PM to 8:00 PM**.
+Photographer (Photoberry - Saumya Agarwal) will setup a photobooth for personalized family pictures near the welcome booth between **7:00 PM to 8:00 PM**.

 ### Mehendi
 Ms. Asha Patel will be conducting mehendi at the venue.
 Please bring Cash or Venmo.
 Mehendi session ends by **9:00PM**